FelippeCav/FelippeCav/README.md

 ---

-*Based in Brazil · Open to remote roles in Europe*
+*Based in Brazil · Available to Work